Protocol v1.0

 Where this fits in the stack

 OTP is one of three protocols emerging at the agent coordination layer.
-Each one names a different surface and they compose:
+Each one names a different surface and they compose.

 AGENTS.md instruction surface